fetchai/docs-archived/docs/smart-contracts/smart-contracts.md

 endfunction
 ```

+## Smart contract addresses

+`etch` smart contracts have a unique identification protocol for addressing on the Fetch Ledger.

+`etch` smart contract identifiers are a SHA256 hash of the contract source code which is then Base64 encoded and finally concatenated with the Base64 encoded owner's public key.

+Using this identifier, smart contract functions are accessible with a subsequent `.` plus function name.

 ## Data confirmation

 If you run an `etch` contract in the simulator containing one or more `State` types and flag the compiler with `-data` and a filename, it will create a `json` file containing the details of the data that will be stored on the ledger.